KingCornWallis/OperatingSystems/README.md

-This repository contains project for CS 470: Operating Systems
+This repository contains projects for CS 470: Operating Systems